- Share your observations

 - For information on Wisconsin's rare plants, contact:

 Clustered Broomrape (Orobanche fasciculata)

-Clustered Broomrape (Orobanche fasciculata), a State Threatened plant, is found in dry prairies and dunes (both near Lake Michigan and inland).
+Clustered Broomrape (Orobanche fasciculata), a Wisconsin Threatened plant, is found in dry prairies and dunes (both near Lake Michigan and inland).
 Blooming occurs throughout June; fruiting occurs throughout July.
 The optimal identification period for this species is throughout June.